panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 ```
 [Open the demo.](https://codesandbox.io/s/basic-ref-uvyxhv?file=/src/App.vue)

 `ref(0)` creates and returns a ref initialized with `0`.
-The ref is stored into the variable `count` for later use.
+The ref is stored in the variable `count` for later use.

 A ref value can be accessed simply by reading the special property `count.value` available on all the refs. `count.value` is currently `0` because that's the initial value of the ref.

 ## 2. Updating refs

-The true power of refs opens when you update them, and see how Vue magically re-renders the content on the screen to reflect the changes.
+The true power of refs arises when you update them and see how Vue magically re-renders the webpage to reflect the changes.

-Updating a ref is done straigforward.
-All you have to do is just update the `myRef.value` property.
+Updating a ref is easy: just update the `myRef.value = 'New Value'` property.

 Contrary to the ref creation, you can update a ref value anywhere you want, e.g. even outside `<script setup>`.
-More ofter, however, you will update refs inside event handlers.
+More often, however, you will update refs inside event handlers.

 Let's implement a scenario having a button and a count state.
 When the user clicks the button, the count state increases by one.
 The actual value of the count (even if it changes) needs to be rendered on the screen.

 You can see in the scenario *the need for reactivity*: the screen must render always the actual value of the count.
-Using a ref fits well, since a ref is reactive.
+Using a ref fits well since a ref is reactive.

 Here's an implementation of the scenario using `ref()`: